Floorp-Projects/Floorp/services/settings/docs/index.rst

 .. important::

-    If the implicit synchronization fails (e.g network is not available) then errors are silent and an empty list is returned. :ref:`Uptake Telemetry <services/settings/uptake-telemetry>` status is sent though.
+    If the implicit synchronization fails (e.g network is not available) then errors are silent and **an empty list is returned**. :ref:`Uptake Telemetry <services/settings/uptake-telemetry>` status is sent though.

 Options